dtekcth/data101/src/beginner/editor/shortcuts.md

 <!-- > Before starting you might want to download a project from the introductory course. -->

-While the mouse is very useful most of the time when using a computer, programming is not one of those times.
+While the mouse is very useful most of the time when using a computer, programming is not necessaril one of those times.
 Programming is made far easier by using the keyboard for actions you'd normally do with the mouse.
 Every single action that can be done using your mouse can also be done without lifting your fingers from the keyboard.

 You may be tempted to click on the screen to move the caret, save your file or create a new file, and while this works, it isn't very fast, and requires moving your cursor a whole lot.
 Instead use keyboard shortcuts!
 In the beginning, you may not notice how much faster this is but as you go through the semester it will become second nature to you.

 {{ begin .macos }}
 > #### !kbd[Ctrl] or !kbd[⌘]?